Berri Energy Project - Flow Power

 Located 240 kilometres north-east of Adelaide, on the traditional lands of the First Peoples of the River Murray and Mallee Region, Berri is primarily an agricultural and viticultural city on the north bank of the Murray River.
 The town is exposed to plenty of sun throughout the year, making it a great spot on the South Australian network for a solar farm.

-If you’d like to know more about the Berri Energy Project, get in touch with Flow Power today.
+If you’d like to know more about Berri Energy Project, get in touch with Flow Power today.
+To provide your feedback or submit a complaint, please complete this form.

 Existing Flow Power customers, contact your dedicated account managers.